Hugo Vogel (footballer): Basel

 In July 2022, after his contract with Lyon was terminated, he decided to leave the club and signed for Swiss Super League club Basel on a four-year contract.
 He joined Basel's first team for their 2022–23 season under head coach Alexander Frei.
 After playing in one test game, Vogel made his debut for his new club in the 2022–23 Swiss Cup away match against local amateur club FC Allschwil on 21 August 2022.
 Basel won by five goals to nil and advanced to the next round.

+After August 2023, Vogel was moved to Basel's reserve team in Swiss Promotion League and was not called up to the senior squad anymore.

+On 3 September 2025, Vogel's contract with Basel was mutually terminated.

 International career

 Vogel is a youth international with France, having been a regular with both the under-16 and – after the COVID pandemic – the under-18.

 Style of play

 Playing mainly as a left-back in the Lyon Academy, he also played at right-back with the reserve, a position where he eventually made his professional debut in 2021.